Perimeter of the southern Feral Woods

 Just as the words rang through my head, I spotted something glimmering below me.

-The stench of a beast.
+The stench of a monster.

 ESCOM: Scent trail confirmed, tracking HMN.

 KKS-93: HMN confirmed by Beacon.
+Weapons free.

 HRA-319: If you’re scared, just say so.